 Key terms at a glance

-Areas, scenarios, and steps
+Areas, tests, and steps

 You can also switch the same view by perspective: All, Visitor (not logged in), or Member (logged in).
 Pick one to see the flows from that point of view.